Xoanon80/Ragnarock-SongBridge/README.md

 # Notes
 - `SongBridge.txt` uses the same filename regardless of variant.
-- The `SongBridge.txt` as a data source works with and adds abilites to the (upcoming) V2 of the [Ragnarock Streamer.bot Enhanced Overlay](https://github.com/Xoanon80/Ragnarock-Streamer.bot-Enhanced-Song-Overlay)
+- The `SongBridge.txt` as a data source works with and adds abilites to the V2 of the [Ragnarock Streamer.bot Enhanced Overlay]([https://github.com/Xoanon80/Ragnarock-Streamer.bot-Enhanced-Song-Overlay](https://github.com/Xoanon80/Ragnarock-Streamer.bot-Enhanced-Song-Overlay#-v2-songbridge-mod-integration-optional))

 ---
 # Project Support